Online • outdoors • ad-hoc session

 to clarity, self-trust, and balance

-Multicultural and neuro-affirming counselling.
+Multicultural counselling and neuro-affirming support.

 As an adult Asian Third-Culture Kid* and someone who came to understand my ADHD later in life, I feel especially drawn to supporting multicultural and cross-cultural adults, as well as other neurodivergent people.

-These identities and experiences are often layered, and many people have been socialised and conditioned to be strong, adapt, and perform in order to belong and feel accepted, valued, or enough.
+These identities and experiences are often layered, and many people have been conditioned to be strong, adapt, and perform in order to belong and feel accepted, valued, or enough.
 Often, the external presentation does not match the internal experience.

 You might look capable and like you are coping on the outside, while inside feeling anxious, overwhelmed, or mentally and emotionally exhausted.